holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 Read the [Holonix readme](https://github.com/holochain/holonix?tab=readme-ov-file#customized-holochain-build) to find out how to compile a custom Holochain build with these flags enabled.

 `unstable-functions` is a flag used by both the Holochain conductor _and_ the `hdi` and `hdk` crates, and some of the functions also need other Holochain features enabled (e.g., `is_same_agent` requires a conductor with `unstable-dpki` enabled; see the list above).
 If you want to use them, you'll need to edit your zome crates' `Cargo.toml` files and make sure that users are running your custom conductor binary with the right features enabled.
 If you compile your zomes without `unstable-functions` enabled, users with the flag(s) enabled in Holochain will still be able to use your hApp, but if you enable it, users with the flag(s) disabled won't be able to use your hApp.
-If you use any of the unstable functions, note that the conductor will also need to have the corresponding feature enabled .
+If you use any of the unstable functions, note that the conductor will also need to have the corresponding feature enabled.

 ## Zome call signing